-Come for a consultation
+Come for a consultation!

 We are located at the Georg Sverdrup's house at Blindern, Library of the Humanities and the Social Sciences, ground floor.

-What can we offer?
+What we offer

-- Topics for the consultations could be, e.g., structure, problem formulation, argumentation, discussion, academic language, references and other issues.
+- Topics for the consultations could be, e.g., organisation, structure, problem formulation, argumentation, discussion, academic language, references and other issues.

-NB: The writing centre staff does not proofread or discuss scientific content.
+- NB: The writing centre staff does not proofread or discuss scientific content.

 Who are we?